Microttus/EVE__dev/installFiles/README.md

 This script will sett up the Eve environment inculding the gazebo simulation tool.

+## Eve_devInstall

+This script finaly clone this rpo and add it to the workspace befour rebuilding.

+The workspace should now be ready or executing premade scripsts.

 ## CommondComands.txt

 A short text file collecting some of my most used commands